These Healthy Brownie Parfaits are made with chocolate raspberry mousse, fresh raspberries and coconut flakes. A quick and easy, gluten free dessert!

 - Melt the 1/2 Cup baking chips using the same method as the rimming.

-- Pour the melted chocolate, avocado, 1/2 cup raspberries, sugar, vanilla extract and vanilla almond milk into a food processor.
+- Pour the melted chocolate, avocado, 1/2 cup raspberries, sugar, vanilla extract and vanilla almond milk into a small food processor.
 Process until completely smooth and well combined.

 - To layer:

 - Take the chilled glasses out of the fridge and spoon 1/4 of the mousse into each glass.